davidgasquez/handbook/Open Data.md

 - **Distribution**.
 Decentralized.
 No central authority.
 Can work in a closed network.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
 	- Datasets could be linked to a [[Open Data#Datafile | Datafile]] with description, default visualizations, WASM linked code...
-	- One repository is one dataset.
+	- One repository, one dataset.
 - **Formatting**.
 Datasets should be saved and exposed in multiple formats (CSV, Parquet, ...).
-Could be done via WASM transformations.
+Could be done via WASM transformations or in the fly when pulling data.
 The package manager should be **format and storage agnostic**.
 - **Social**.
-Stars, users, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
+Allow users, organizations, stars, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
 	- Importing datasets.
-Making possible to `data fork user/data`, improve something and publish the resulting dataset back.
+Making possible to `data fork user/data`, improve something and publish the resulting dataset back (via something like a PR).
-	- Have issues and disscussions close to the dataset.
+	- Have issues and discussions close to the dataset.
 - **Extensible**.
-Users could extend the package resource (e.g: [Time Series Tabular Package inherits from Tabular Package](https://specs.frictionlessdata.io/tabular-data-package/)) and add better support for that kind of data.
+Users could extend the package resource (e.g: [Time Series Tabular Package inherits from Tabular Package](https://specs.frictionlessdata.io/tabular-data-package/)) and add better support for more specific kinds of data (geographical).
 	- Integrations could be built to ingest/publish data from other hubs (e.g: CKAN)

 ### Storage